azhu606/ECN/README.md

 4. then do npm i
 5. then npm run dev

+REMINDER: this is only for frontend

-and it should be working
+it should be working